 सदृशं चेष्टते स्वस्याः प्रकृतेर्ज्ञानवानपि ।

-Even though Shri Krishna has told us the formula for success, it is not possible to wake up the next morning and start implementing them.
-Because our tendencies and the patterns we have developed in the past are so strong.
+Even though Shri Krishna has revealed the formula for success, it is not possible to wake up the next morning and start implementing them.
+Our tendencies and the patterns we have developed in the past are so strong.
 Our likes and dislikes dictate our actions.
 Our tendencies are not formed magically.
 All living beings live exactly according to the blueprint from their past.
 It takes time and conscious effort to change the pattern of thoughts and actions.
 A lot of willpower, determination, and alertness needs to be there.
-You cannot force someone to act against their tendencies.
+You can’t force someone to act against their tendencies.
 Only when people feel the need, they will practice it.